-Now Speccy fanatics could finally use a proper 'typewriter' keyboard complete with a spacebar and cursor keys! :-)
+Now Spectrum fanatics could finally use a proper 'typewriter' keyboard complete with a space-bar and regular cursor keys! :-)

-Not only that, the machine now also had a soft reset button positioned on the side of the machine (which was very handy for any system crashes), and little pop-out 'legs' so it was possible to angle the keyboard if you desired.
+Not only that, the machine now also had a soft reset button positioned on the side of the machine, a feature which was very handy for any system crashes.
+It was also adorned with little pop-out 'legs' akin to a modern keyboard making it possible to angle the keyboard if you so desired.

-These little features were the natural progression for the ZX Spectrum, and took an already popular machine which was full of character and improved it very nicely.
+These little features were the natural progression for the machine, and took an already popular computer which was full of character and improved on it very nicely.

-Roughly a year later the next generation of ZX Spectrum would be released...
+Roughly a year later the next generation of Spectrum models would be released.

 ZX Spectrum 128